Aglio e Olio

 3 tablespoons chopped basil

-1. Heat the olive oil, garlic cloves, and chili flakes over medium-low heat.
+1. Heat the olive oil, garlic, and red pepper flakes in a large sauté pan over medium-low heat.
 As soon as the garlic begins to sizzle and smell fragrant, turn off the heat and let the oil infuse.

-4. Turn the heat under the sauté pan back on and toss in the drained pasta.
-Cook over low heat for a minute or two, adding pasta water 1 tablespoon at a time until the sauce has a nice consistency.
+3. Turn the heat under the sauté pan to low and toss in the drained pasta.
+Cook for 1 to 2 minutes, adding the reserved cooking water 1 tablespoon at a time until the sauce has a nice consistency.

-6. Season to taste with salt and pepper and serve with extra grated parmesan on the side.
+4. Turn off the heat, add the herbs and ½ cup Parmesan, and toss to combine.
+Season to taste with salt and pepper and serve with extra Parmesan on the side.

 Originally featured in Four Easy Pasta Sauces—Make Now, Freeze for Later